 The average cost of car insurance in Omaha is $1,594 per year for full coverage and $485 per year for minimum coverage.
 Although those rates are cheaper than the national average cost of car insurance, it is still important to find the cheapest car insurance given the number of accidents each year.
 In 2019, there were 13,339 car accidents in Douglas County, where Omaha is located.

 Using Bankrate’s proprietary methodology, we use the latest rates and data to identify the best car insurance companies based on factors like average annual premium, coverage options and discounts available.
 This is the best cheap car insurance in Omaha in 2021.

 Best car insurance companies in Omaha

-Auto-owners ranked first place for overall customer satisfaction in J.D.
-Power’s 2020 U.S. Auto Insurance Study in the central region.
+Auto-Owners ranks above average for overall customer satisfaction in J.D.
+Power’s rankings for the Central region.
 The company is known for its affordable rates, excellent customer service and great discounts.
 Omaha drivers can take advantage of discounts for paying your premium on-time, bundling your policies, paying in full, getting a quote in advance and being claims-free.
-Auto-owners also has several discounts specifically for student drivers.
+Auto-Owners also has several discounts specifically for student drivers.

 State Farm is the largest car insurance provider in the country, with 16.1% of the total market share.
 State Farm offers a variety of discounts, including two app-based safe driver savings programs, Steer Clear for drivers under 25 and Drive Safe & Save for drivers over 25.
 In addition, State Farm sells roadside assistance, rideshare insurance and rental car reimbursement for Omaha drivers who need more coverage than their basic policy provides.